Integralist/integralist.co.uk/content/posts/cognito.md

 There are other issues still that I have with the hosted ui, but in a lot of cases it does the job well enough to put up with them.

-The 'state' parameter overloading is an interesting issue and I'll come back to that later on when I discuss a little bit about logging in with social providers.
+The 'state' parameter overloading is an interesting issue and I'll come back to that later on when I discuss a little bit about sign-ins with social providers.

 ## Logic Processing with AWS Lambda